TC01/argparse68k/README.md

 Motorola 68000 CPUs; specifically, the TI-89, the TI-92 Plus, the Voyage 200,
 and the TI-89 Titanium.

-The standard toolchain for developing C programs for these calculators is the community-produced [GCC4TI](https://github.com/debrouxl/gcc4ti/wiki) (a fork of the older [TIGCC](http://tigcc.ticalc.org/). argparse68k was developed and tested using GCC4TI, but should probably work with older versions of TIGCC as well.

 I wrote argparse68k because I was frustrated by the amount of code I was probably going to need to reuse between projects to implement some higher level argument processing than what is provided by the [args.h](https://debrouxl.github.io/gcc4ti/args.html) header in the standard library.
-While the routines provided by args.h work well enough, they require the user to have some (minimal) understanding of the expression stack system used by the AMS (TI's operating system for these calcs).
+While the routines provided by args.h work well enough, they require the user to have some (minimal) understanding of the expression stack system used by TI's operating system on these calculators.
 I've written several small 68k programs in C, and frequently find myself writing very similar _main() functions to do something as simple as try and process the first argument into a string.
 This seemed like something that could be easily spun off into a small library.

+The standard toolchain for developing C programs for these calculators is the community-produced [GCC4TI](https://github.com/debrouxl/gcc4ti/wiki) (a fork of the older [TIGCC](http://tigcc.ticalc.org/). argparse68k was developed and tested using GCC4TI, but should probably work with older versions of TIGCC as well.

 argparse68k does not (yet) support reading arguments of all types; for example, there's no provided routine to read in a TI-BASIC list passed to a program.
-Futher routines will likely be implemented only if I actually need them, so if you would like to extend argparse68k with such code, feel free to do so and send me a patch.
+Futher routines will likely be implemented only if I actually need them, so if you would like to extend argparse68k in such a matter, feel free to do so and send me a patch!

-Please note: this project has no relation to the Python standard library's [argparse](https://docs.python.org/3/library/argparse.html), except that I liked the name (and argparse, for that matter).
+Please note: this project has no relation to the Python standard library's [argparse](https://docs.python.org/3/library/argparse.html), except that I liked the name (and argparse, for that matter) and considered it somewhat appropriate.

-argparse68k is distributed under the MIT license; see LICENSE for the full text.
+argparse68k is distributed under the MIT license (see LICENSE for the full text).

 ## Compiling